-The global fashion supply chain is going through the worst crisis in decades.
+The fashion supply chain has a global crisis, the worst in decades.
 Deliveries experience delays every day, and costs are rising exponentially.

 To understand the problem and how to fix it, let’s take a ride on Elon Musk’s Space X for a time lapse through global supply chains from 2019 to 2021.

 Through our space window into 2019 we see Asian manufacturers serving retail customers in Asia, Europe and the US.
 We see local freight forwarders packing and moving productions to ports and airports, while customs and transport take the usual time.
 Container ships are unloaded, goods transported to DC, and from there to store.
 It takes time until all goods are sold, and new orders are placed, but from space you can see that this complex machinery is well-oiled and in good working order.

 Fast-forward to the end of 2021, what we see are containers piling up in ports.
 And we learn that a virus has derailed the global economy and forced the stores to close down for months, and caused the global supply chain crisis.
 Backend and frontend of the supply chain lost customers, companies went bankrupt or are in desperate search of liquidity.
 Containers that were sent to Europe never returned, and air planes were stranded in parking lots.

 For several months, the long-term development was unclear.
 But when the fog over the Covid-19 impact began to lift, we got a sense that the global supply chain machine has gone into crisis mode.
 And worse, it continues to loose oil (i.e. liquidity) every month.

 3 Strategies to Manage the Global Supply Chain Crisis

 While the shape of future supply chains are still open, clear it needs a new way of thinking.
 And for what it seems today, 4 strategies can help to arrive into post Covid supply chains in better shape.